wilsonrljr/sysidentpy/docs/book/10-Case-Studies.md

 scaler_y = MinMaxScaler()
 ```

-and running the each model again.
+and running each model again.
 That is the only change to improve the results.

 ![](https://github.com/wilsonrljr/sysidentpy-data/blob/4085901293ba5ed5674bb2911ef4d1fa20f3438d/book/assets/bw_r4.png?raw=true)
 > FROLS: with `sign(v)` and `MinMaxScaler`.
 RMSE: 0.1159